kinvolk/lokomotive/docs/how-to-guides/rotating-tls-certs.md

 ### Update kube-controller-manager secret

+One of the things kube-controller-manager does is reconcile k8s secrets.
+Updating the kube-controller-manager secret affects the CA kube-controller-manager stores in SA token secrets.
+Any pod which talks to kube-apiserver ensures that the server certificate kube-apiserver presents is signed by this CA and refuses to trust kube-apiserver otherwise.

+**This includes the secret which kube-controller-manager itself uses to talk to kube-apiserver!**

 ```
 kubectl -n kube-system get secrets kube-controller-manager -ojson \
     | jq -r --arg key "$(cat ca.key | base64 -w0)" '.data["ca.key"]=$key' | kubectl apply -f -